This page explores the first known owners and occupiers of Bloomfield House and farm up to 1798.

 Thomas Bateson acquired Orangefield in an agreement (Memorial No. 117861 - see PDF below) dated 22 March 1752 with ‘Rebecca Hunter, then the wife of David Hunter, late of Orangefield in the County of Down in the Kingdom of Ireland Esq., ... styled David Hunter of the Island of Saint Helena Esq., ... etc., ... for the price or sum of two thousand one hundred and thirty nine pounds ten shillings and eight pence to be paid by the said Thomas Bateson ...’

-PRONI, at D971/34/A/5 has an Agreement, dated 30 July 1764, between Bateson and Francis Hutcheson of Dublin (see pic and paragraph about Hutcheson below) ‘relating to the road built by David Hunter, late owner of Orangefield, leading from Orangefield otherwise Mulnahogohy to the Newtown to Belfast Road, and crossing Hutchesons property in Ballyhackamore.’
+PRONI, at D971/34/A/5 has an Agreement, dated 30 July 1764, between Bateson and Francis Hutcheson of Dublin (see pic and paragraph about Hutcheson below) ‘relating to the road built by David Hunter, late owner of Orangefield, leading from Orangefield otherwise Mulnahogohy to the Newtown to Belfast Road, and crossing Hutcheson’s property in Ballyhackamore.’
 That Agreement further confirms the original owner of Orangefield as David Hunter.

 PRONI has a reference to Hunter at T679/237.
 It’s in the 1745-1761 Marriages and Burials for Belfast, St. Anne’s (Shankill), Connor, Antrim:

-Kell, William - Volunteer in Captain David Hunters company, buried at Shankill.
+Kell, William - Volunteer in Captain David Hunter’s company, buried at Shankill.
 20 January 1745 [=1746].

 And there’s this, from Aris’s Birmingham Gazette, Monday, 03 March 1746, page 2:

-Last Week was shipp’d for Belfast in the North of Ireland a fine Train of Artillery, for the Use of the Protestant Volunteers in that Part of the Kingdom, commanded by David Hunter, Esq.
+North of Ireland a fine Train of Artillery, for the Use of the

-David Hunter had been employed by
+David Hunter had been employed by the British East India Company (EIC) and he must surely have

 Otherwise, there’s a dearth of information about Hunter in local records.